 Law firms must maintain their internal communication in order to continue providing services.
 There are numerous tech tools on the market to assist with Intra-office communications.
-Apps like Office 365 Teams and Slack offer easy-to-use audio and video capabilities.
+Apps like Microsoft 365 Teams and Slack offer easy-to-use audio and video capabilities.
 Zoom is another popular video conferencing tool.

 The practice of law is all about files and documents, so file-sharing capabilities are absolutely necessary for continuity of service.
 Cloud-based practice management systems often include file-sharing capabilities.
 Law firms can also utilize cloud-based document storage providers like Dropbox or Google Drive for file sharing.